Welcome to the Home of El Salvador's Most Notorious Gangs

 The following morning, however, I discovered that the cages were usually off limits to press.
-The captain told me that no photojournalist had been allowed to see the cages for over ten years, and word of my peek inside had somehow reached the San Salvador police’s press office.
-They weren’t happy, the captain told me, and apparently were on their way from San Salvador to “talk” to me.
+The captain told me that no photojournalist had been allowed to see the cages for more than ten years, and word of my peek inside had somehow reached the San Salvador police’s press office.
+They weren’t happy, the captain told me, and they were apparently on their way from San Salvador to “talk” to me.
 The guards had told Henry that I was barred from returning, and because these prisoners aren’t allowed visitors, he got very upset and started threatening them.

 Prisoners must rely on their families for food as the police only provide water.
 Sanitation is almost nonexistent and health issues are commonplace.

 My situation was becoming more compromised by the second.
 The captain even asked me if I could return the pictures I had taken of the cages.
 I refused.
 He understood but told me to leave immediately, before the head of the press office arrived.
 A few minutes later he had calmed down, and we had a friendly chat as he escorted me to my car.
 He was clearly troubled by the storm brewing but seemed somewhat resigned to it all.